 Trainings and Other Resources

-Once again the quality can vary a lot so I am going to suggest the web sites of two companies that I have experienced and who consistently offer high quality training and materials: Tim & Kris Hallboom’s NLP Institute of California at www.nlpcaa.com and Steve, Connirae, & Mark Andreas’ training company in Boulder, Colorado at www.andreasnlptrainings.com.
+Once again the quality can vary a lot so I am going to suggest the web sites of two companies that I have experienced and who consistently offer high quality training and materials: Tim & Kris Hallboom’s NLP Institute of California at www.nlpca.com and Connirae Andreas’ training company in Boulder, Colorado at www.conniraeandreas.com.